Lindsay Hoyle: Speaker of the House of Commons (2019–present)

 On 4 November 2019, Hoyle entered the election for Speaker to replace John Bercow.
 In the days leading up to the election, Hoyle was consistently seen by the media as the front runner.
-Hoyle maintained a substantial lead in the first, second, and third ballots of the election, but without reaching the 50% required to win.
+He maintained a substantial lead in the first, second, and third ballots of the election, but without reaching the required 50% to win outright.

 Hoyle was elected Speaker on the fourth ballot, defeating Chris Bryant and winning 325 votes out of a total of 540 cast.
 Hoyle then duly received royal approbation in the House of Lords.
-In accordance with convention, following the election Hoyle rescinded his Labour Party membership.
+In accordance with convention that the Speaker's post is strictly non-partisan, following the election Hoyle rescinded his Labour membership.

 In his acceptance speech, Hoyle stated that "this House will change, but it will change for the better", and stated that he would be a "transparent" Speaker, also pledging to take the welfare of House of Commons staff seriously.
-He was unanimously confirmed as Speaker after the 2019 election.

-Hoyle became the first Speaker since Sir Harry Hylton-Foster and only the third Speaker of the British House of Commons to possess a knighthood at the point of his election.
+At the 2019 general election, Hoyle was again re-elected with an increased vote share of 67.3% and an increased majority of 17,392.

-On 16 October 2021, Hoyle accompanied Boris Johnson, Sir Keir Starmer and Priti Patel in laying wreaths at the church in Leigh-on-Sea, Essex where MP David Amess was murdered the day before.
+On 16 October 2021, Hoyle accompanied Boris Johnson, Keir Starmer and Priti Patel in laying wreaths at the church in Leigh-on-Sea, Essex where MP David Amess was murdered the day before.